 - Easy Solution (this plan has a graded death benefit)

-If you are looking for instant-issue or guaranteed policies, it is important to pay attention to the payout conditions in the first two years of a policy.
+If you are looking for final expense policies, it is important to pay attention to the payout conditions in the first two years of a policy.
 Policies with graded death benefits limit the payout in the first two years if death is caused by anything other than an accident.

 The Transamerica Immediate and 10-Pay Solution do not have the same limitation, which is a great advantage when you’re looking for a final expense policy and a fast, easy option.